MissInterpret/mount-configuration/README.md

 #### missinterpret.mount-configuration.file

 A file on the file system as a source of configuration data.
 It does not, by default attempt to load a file but will load one by using the `path` runtime argument.

+If any of the editing functions are they will be saved on `stop` by default.

 ### Runtime arguments

-It provides the following edit operations as keys under the `:mount-configuration.file` namespace:
+The namespace's start function takes the following `mount/start` runtime variables as keys under the `:mount-configuration.file` namespace:

 - `path` - the file path
 - `throw-if-missing` - throw an exception if the file cant be loaded or parsed to edn